WebberZone/crp-taxonomy/readme.txt

 Contributors: Ajay
 Donate link: http://ajaydsouza.com/donate/
 Stable tag: trunk
-Requires at least: 3.0
+Requires at least: 3.5
-Tested up to: 4.0
+Tested up to: 4.2
 License: GPLv2 or later

-Restrict the related posts by Contextual Related Posts to the same category and/or tag.
+Restrict the related posts by Contextual Related Posts to the same category, tag or custom taxonomy.

 == Description ==

 <a href="http://ajaydsouza.com/wordpress/plugins/crp-taxonomy/">Contextual Related Posts</a> allows you to display highly relevant posts on your WordPress blog.

-CRP Taxonomy Tools gives you the option to restrict these related posts to the same category and/or tag of the current post.
-The plugin will add two checkboxes under General options under the Related Posts page.
+CRP Taxonomy Tools gives you the option to restrict these related posts to the same category, tag or custom taxonomy of the current post or custom post type.
+The plugin adds checkboxes under General options under the Related Posts options page.

 Requires Contextual Related Posts v2.0 or higher.